 If that still isn’t clear, check out this explainer on smart contracts:

-We’re loyalty programme evangelists here at SmartOSC, so count us in for anything that makes a loyalty programme better.
-Once again the decentralised nature of blockchain technology is a big boon, as it should make loyalty programmes much more frictionless for your customers.
-In addition, blockchain updates much faster than whatever tech you likely already use for your loyalty programme, and we all know how much happier that will make your customers.
+We’re loyalty program evangelists here at SmartOSC, so count us in for anything that makes a loyalty program better.
+Once again the decentralized nature of blockchain technology is a big boon, as it should make loyalty programs much more frictionless for your customers.
+In addition, blockchain updates much faster than whatever tech you likely already use for your loyalty program, and we all know how much happier that will make your customers.

 The boffins at Deloitte also reckon it will cut your costs: